run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/flows.md

 # Flows

 Flows are visual representations of something that moves continuously.
-In CITSmart ESP, the flow tool makes possible to construct process paths, for example, a workflow for a given service, among others.
+In CITSmart Platform, the flow tool makes possible to construct process paths, for example, a workflow for a given service, among others.

 ## Related